konradhalas/residuum/README.md

 ## What's next

 I achieved the main goal of this project - I took part in robots contest, but...
 I placed almost last.
-Only two LEGO-based robots were slower then me.
+Only two LEGO-based robots were slower than me.
 My best time was `13.046` and fastest robot finished the same track in `6.683`.
 It means that I can't upgrade Residuum, I have to build something from scratch, but this time with other requirements.
 I will focus on robot weight and speed.